NETWAYS/advanced-puppet-training/hiera/04_lookup.md

 * Create Hiera files
 * Push your configuration to `production`
 * Deploy the `production` environment with r10k
-* Use `puppet apply` and Hiera CLI tool for lookup
+* Use `puppet apply`, Hiera CLI and puppet lookup tool for lookup

 !SLIDE supplemental solutions